 To apply for space at the HRWC, please consider the following information and provide brief answers to the questions posed below.
-A single application is sufficient for a group of collaborators who are working on a single project.
+A single application is sufficient for a group of collaborators who are working on a single project though the role of each collaborator should be described.
 New applicants, and those well established in their fields, will have highest priority.
 Applications by individuals that include some form of interaction with other scholars or scientists are especially encouraged.
 Applications by graduate students for dissertation-related work are not normally considered, though graduate students may be included as part of lab groups or collaborations.
 Applications are reviewed and space is allocated by the HRWC Administrative Committee.

 Applicants are recommended to check on the availability of space before applying.
 Flexibility in starting date will increase the probability of securing space.
 Please plan your visit carefully.
 HRWC is a small facility that must judiciously allocate space and time to visitors, especially during peak season.
 Non-emergency cancellations may result in the denial of future applications.